Multi-Relational Data Characterization by Tensors: Perturbation Analysis

 Data perturbation is deemed a common problem in data processing.
 It is often inevitable to avoid noisy or misleading data which may arise from real-world collection or model imprecision.
 Besides, when data privacy is concerned, data perturbation is used as a prevalent data-protection approach, which alters individual data in a way such that the summary statistics still remain more or less the same.
 Since many data-mining problems can be formulated as tensor equations for characterizing multi-relational data, the main focus of this work is to perform a new perturbation analysis of tensor equations.
 From our recent study on tensor inversion, we propose a new mathematical framework to invert an arbitrary tensor but the existing iterative algorithms cannot always do so.
 In this work, we will establish the theoretical tensor-perturbation analysis to quantify the crucial query performance in terms of normalized error-norm with respect to perturbation degree and condition number.
 The condition number can be taken as a new measure to determine how the solution of a tensor equation varies as the entries are perturbed.
 Information-retrieval experiments for conducting the perturbation analysis of the solutions to tensor equations over both artificial and real data are undertaken and studied finally.

-Analytical models, Data analysis, Data models, data perturbation, Mathematical model, multi-relational data, perturbation analysis, Perturbation methods, Task analysis, Tensor equations, tensor inverse, Tensors
+data perturbation, multi-relational data, perturbation analysis, Tensor equations, tensor inverse

 Applied Data Science